November 20, 2024

 And we all know that sleep begets sleep, so missing a much-needed afternoon nap every day will certainly impact nighttime sleep.

-How to Handle the Crib Climbers
+How to Handle Crib Climbers

-Now safety is absolutely a huge priority here, so if you’re reading this and you’re nervous about your toddler climbing out of the crib, or they’ve already tried to, first, read this post with some tips to keep them from climbing out.
+Safety is absolutely a huge priority here, so if you’re reading this and you’re nervous about your toddler climbing out of the crib, or they’ve already tried to, first, read this post with some tips to keep them from climbing out.

 My top tip for you would be to treat your child’s bedroom as their crib.
 So make sure all of the furniture is anchored, there are no toys in the room for them to play with, and there’s nothing dangerous you wouldn’t want them getting into.
 And if they can open the door, I even suggest using a door knob cover or a baby gate so they can’t leave the room.
 We certainly don’t want a toddler able to roam the house in the middle of the night!